 Faith-Based Travelers: See the following webpages for details:

 LGBTI Travelers: LGBTI status and/or conduct is criminalized in Lebanon, and LGBTI persons can face significant social stigma.
 Article 534 of the Lebanese Penal Code prohibits “unnatural sexual intercourse,” an offense punishable by up to one year in prison.
-Although this provision has been interpreted in different ways by Lebanese courts and prosecutions are rare, LGBTI adults have been charged, tried, and sentenced for engaging in consensual same-sex relations.
-Authorities have typically arrested LGBTI individuals for other minor offenses, and then subsequently charged them with violation of Article 534 when evidence of their LGBTI identity is found.
+Although this provision has been interpreted in different ways by some Lebanese courts and prosecutions are rare, LGBTI adults have been charged, tried, and sentenced for engaging in consensual same-sex relations.
+Authorities have typically arrested LGBTI individuals for other minor offenses, and then subsequently charged them with violation of Article 534 when evidence of their LGBTI identity is found, often uncovered through searches of cell phones or other personal material.
 While prosecution is uncommon, short-term detentions do occur, which can expose individuals to discrimination and abuse.
 See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.

 Travelers Who Require Accessibility Assistance: While in Lebanon, individuals with disabilities may find accessibility and accommodation very different from the United States.
 Lebanon has passed laws that make it illegal to discriminate against those with disabilities but the laws are not uniformly enforced.
 These laws include sections on building accessibility, but building codes have yet to be updated accordingly.
 Most public transportation, including taxis, is not accessible.
 Roads are often in disrepair, and there are few sidewalks or road crossings.
 Buildings and tourist sites are also often difficult to access for those with physical disabilities because of uneven ground and the lack of elevators and ramps.

 Women Travelers: Please see information above under “Local Laws & Special Circumstances” heading about travel holds.